dieseldev/diesel/README.rst

 Now you get to write a server!
 You'll actually just write a function and pass it to a Service and diesel will do the boring stuff for you.

-So Services.
-They come in two flavors.
-The first is called, um, Service.
-It's used when you want to write a TCP server.
+Servers in diesel are composed of one or more Services, which come in two flavors.
+The first is called ...
+Service!
+It's used when you want to serve TCP clients.
 Then there's UDPService.
-Not much more to say about that.
-The naming disparity is due to the historical fact that diesel initially only supported TCP, and Service was TCP by default.
+You can probably guess what it does.
+The Service/UDPService naming disparity is due to the historical fact that diesel initially only supported TCP, and Service was TCP by default.

 Enough build-up though.
 Let's write a TCP server.